Temporomandibular Joint Syndrome (TMJ) (cont.)

 How is TMJ syndrome diagnosed?

 What is the treatment for TMJ syndrome?
+Are there any home remedies that provide TMJ pain relief?

 - Ice or cold packs to the area of the joint

-- Over-the-counter (OTC) nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil, Motrin), or naproxen (Aleve)
+- Over-the-counter (OTC) nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil, Motrin) or naproxen (Aleve)

 - Eating soft foods and avoiding chewing gum